kyleblee/practice_buddy/README.md

 Let PracticeBuddy help you keep track of your "bag of licks," so you can focus on keeping past phrases fresh, digesting new ones, and becoming the best player you can be.

+### Installation Guide

+To install and use this project, fork and clone the repo.
+Then, run `bundle install` in your command line, start a local Rails server (by running `rails s`), and navigate to `localhost:3000/`.

 ### Contributors Guide

 Bug reports and pull requests are welcome on GitHub at https://github.com/kyleblee/practice_buddy.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.